-You may want to consult with a bankruptcy attorney (in Canada, this is called an insolvency trustee) to see whether your debt and income levels qualify for bankruptcy.
+You may want to consult with a bankruptcy attorney to see whether your debt and income levels qualify for bankruptcy.
 They will go over your options for you, as well as lay out which accounts would be eliminated by a bankruptcy filing.
 For instance, back taxes and student loans usually aren’t forgiven.
 Also, if you have a co-signer on any of your accounts when you file for bankruptcy, he or she will automatically be responsible for the full balance due.
 So, there’s plenty to consider.

 If you’ve decided to go through with the process and file for Chapter 7 or Chapter 13, you will see the impacts on your credit for up to 10 years.
 You will typically be forced to also give up things like a second vehicle, extra home, family heirlooms, etc., and debts can still pile up even after the fact.
 However, if you’re already struggling to make payments and destroying your credit in the process, filing for bankruptcy can actually allow you to move past and begin healing your credit even faster.